univention/univention-corporate-server/management/univention-management-console-module-udm/README.md

 The API is NOT driven by fixed URI path's and fixed parameters but taken from the data format.
-A client has no logic about the application, only about generic standardized response formats such as link relations, HTTP headers, methods, HTML or XML elements, javascript Code-On-Demand for the layout/design/usability and JSON. https://www.iana.org/assignments/link-relations/link-relations.xhtml collection, create-form, edit, edit-form, edit-media, icon, (help?), first, start, next, prev/previous, item, index, last, preload, (related), search, self, section, type, up,
+A client has no logic about the application, only about generic standardized response formats such as link relations, HTTP headers, methods, HTML or XML elements, javascript Code-On-Demand for the layout/design/usability and JSON. https://www.iana.org/assignments/link-relations/link-relations.xhtml collection, create-form, edit, edit-form, edit-media, icon, help, first, start, next, prev/previous, item, index, last, preload, (related), search, self, section, type, up,

 Our client should be able to solve our specific use cases while gaining the advantages of the REST architectural style.